-Variable Description ATL14 ATLAS/ICESat-2 L3B Gridded Antarctic and Arctic Land Ice Height product RR Region code.
+Variable Description ATL15 ATLAS/ICESat-2 L3B Gridded Antarctic and Arctic Land Ice Height Change product RR Region code.
 Antarctica = AA; Alaska = AK; Arctic Canada North = CN; Arctic Canada South = CS; Greenland and peripheral ice caps = GL; Iceland = IS; Svalbard = SV; Russian Arctic = RA.
-CCCC First and last cycles of repeat-track data included in the file (i.e. 0309 include cycles 3 through 9, inclusive) 100m Spatial resolution. vvv_rr Version and revision number
+CCCC First and last cycles of repeat-track data included in the file (i.e. 0309 include cycles 3 through 9, inclusive) nn Two-digit spatial resolution.
+Options are 01, 10, 20, and 40. vvv_rr Version and revision number

-\NOTE: From time to time, NSIDC receives duplicate, reprocessed granules from our data provider.
+NOTE: From time to time, NSIDC receives duplicate, reprocessed granules from our data provider.
 These granules have the same file name as the original (i.e. date, time, ground track, cycle, and segment number), but the revision number has been incremented.
 Although NSIDC deletes the superseded granule, the process can take several days.
 As such, if you encounter multiple granules with the same file name, please use the granule with the highest revision number.